 Puff Pastry Is Surprisingly Easy to Work With

 It doesn’t matter what you call it, who doesn’t love this stuff?
 Puff pastry is easier to work with than you might think and is so very versatile.
-Keep some frozen on hand and you can whip up these easy and delicious appetizers on fairly short notice when company is coming.
+If you keep some frozen on hand, you can whip up these easy and delicious appetizers on fairly short notice.

 - The pre-packaged pastry says you need to thaw it overnight in the fridge, but it doesn’t take nearly that long.
 A few hours usually does the trick, especially if you remove it from the box.
 You can also set it on the counter to thaw, but check it to ensure it isn't getting to warm (see point 2 below).